CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL_runai_setup/README.md

 **RunAI**:

 1. You should be familiar with the RunAI platform and be able to run jobs on it.
    Refer to this tutorial for a quick introduction.
+(TODO)
 2. You should have one or more PVC(s) (Persistent Volume Claim) that you can use to store your data on the cluster.
    Refer to this tutorial for a quick introduction.

-**Workflow**:
+(TODO)

+## First steps

+### Cloning your repository in your PVCs

 We strongly suggest having two instances of your project repository on your PVCs.

 1. One for development, which may have uncommitted changes, be in a broken state, etc.
 2. One for running unattended jobs, which is always referring to a commit at a working state of the code.

-   Note: you may have several of these frozen repositories, or you may add a checkout command in your entrypoint.

-   TODO: implement an env variable that allows checking a commit in the entrypoint.

 In addition, if you have multiple PVCs with different performance characteristics, you may want to put your data and outputs on a different PVC than your code.
-This is straightforward with this template and is covered in the instructions below.
+This is straightforward with this template and is covered in the examples provided.

-## First steps
+If you already have those, e.g. because you have your PVC mounted on an ssh server that you use for development, you can skip to the next section.
+Otherwise, the template covers a deployment options that simply opens an ssh server on your container without setting up the project.

+### A quick test to understand how the template works

 Adapt the `submit-examples/minimal.sh` with the name of your image, your PVC(s), and the correct paths to your project in the PVC(s).